 Born in Palestine, Illinois, but later of Blackfoot, Idaho, Fred Thomas Dubois began his service as the state’s Class 3 senator.
 His election was challenged by William H. Clagett, who was elected in February 1891 by a second vote of the legislature.
 On March 3, 1892, the Senate voted that Dubois should retain his seat.

 George L. Shoup became chairman of the Senate Committee on Education and Labor (today's Committee on Health, Education, Labor, and Pensions), serving until 1897.

 Former senator Fred T. Dubois took his oath as a Class 2 senator.
 After one Senate term as a Republican (1891‑1897), Dubois led Idaho's Silver Republicans into an alliance with the Democrats and soon became a rising figure in the Democratic Party.
 Dubois won election to the Senate in 1900 as a Silver Republican, but officially changed to a Democrat before taking his seat.

 Originally of Fairfield, Illinois, William Edgar Borah of Boise, Idaho, began the first of six Senate terms.
-During his 32 years and 10 months in the Senate, a record for Idaho's senators, Borah played a leading role in securing passage of constitutional amendments for a graduated income tax and the direct election of senators.
-As a leader of the Senate's "Irreconcilables," Borah was instrumental in blocking the United States from joining League of Nations with the rejection of the Treaty of Versailles.
+During his 32 years and 10 months in the Senate, a record for Idaho's senators, Borah played a leading role in the passage of constitutional amendments for a graduated income tax and the direct election of senators and in the Senate's rejection of the Treaty of Versailles.